-New controls have been added to the Articulations page of Play Dictionary, allowing you to specify that fermatas (pauses) should be followed by a short gap in playback, in order to articulate the start of the next phrase.
-This can also be specified on a case-by-case basis in the score using the Playback panel of Properties.
+- New controls have been added to the Articulations page of Play > Dictionary, allowing you to specify that fermatas (pauses) should be followed by a short gap in playback, in order to articulate the start of the next phrase.
+This can also be specified on a case-by-case basis in the score using the Playback panel of Properties. - The behavior of the Sound ID change control has been improved.